Fju/chronargos/README.md

 # chronargos

-Minimal assistant for improving video editing workflow that sorts video files from multiple sources chronologically in a timeline.
+Minimal assistant for improving video editing workflow.
+List the video and audio files you work with in a timeline, to get a quick and easy overview of files from multiple sources.

 ## Features